This post was originally published on June 23, 2016 and updated for comprehensiveness and accuracy.

-According to the National Association for Shoplifting Prevention, there are approximately 27 million shoplifters in the United States.
+According to the National Association for Shoplifting Prevention, there are over 550,000 shoplifting incidents every day, resulting in over $50 billion in retail losses annually.

-Every business has security vulnerabilities.
-To properly protect your business, consider potential threats, such as:
+Every business has its unique security vulnerabilities.
+To properly protect your business, take potential security threats into consideration:

 - Neighborhood demographics and crime rate.